Some say rape is about power.

 harmful effects alcohol or drugs have on the

-someone who feels that she is somehow damaged
+example of someone who feels that she is somehow

-great deal of abuse always believing that it
+a great deal of abuse always believing that

 that she regretted.
 In this instance, she made